 Effective July 1, 2020, Santa Rosa implemented a $15/hour minimum wage ordinance in advance of the state minimum wage timeline.
-Per that ordinance, and reflecting the annual CPI-W adjustment, starting January 1, 2022, the new minimum wage rate will be $15.85 for all businesses regardless of size.
+Per that ordinance, and reflecting the annual Bay Area CPI-W adjustment, starting January 1, 2023, the new minimum wage rate will be $17.06 for all businesses regardless of size.

 Please post this downloadable notice alongside your workplace postings (available in English and Spanish).
 The California Department of Industrial Relations requires employers to post information related to wages, hours and working conditions in an area frequented by employees where it may be easily read during the workday.